2.2 Economic accounts (ECB)

 • Further enhance the regular production of quarterly statistics on insurance corporations and pension funds and set up a framework for more harmonised and detailed statistics on insurance corporations in close cooperation with European and national supervisory authorities, to also minimise reporting burden.
 The aim is to re-use to a large extent the data to be collected under the Solvency II quantitative reporting templates, as designed by the European Insurance and Occupational Pensions Authority (EIOPA).

-• Enhance the list of deposit-taking (monetary financial) institutions and other financial intermediaries and set up a register, interoperable with Eurostat Euro-Groups Register (on multinational corporations)
+• Enhance the list of deposit-taking (monetary financial) institutions and other financial intermediaries and complete the project to set up a register of all financial institutions in the European Union, including the composition of large banking and insurance groups, interoperable with Eurostat Euro-Groups Register (on multinational corporations).

 • Establish the regular collection and compilation of statistics on holdings of securities on a security by security basis.
-Develop a legal framework and a database for the collection of harmonised and complete security-by-security statistics on (standard and asset-backed) securities holdings and in the interim, continue maintaining an experimental dataset.
+Legislation is already in place to develop a database for the collection of harmonised and complete security-by-security statistics on (standard and asset-backed) securities holdings and in the interim, continue maintaining an experimental dataset.

-• Further enhance the statistical indicators measuring the degree of financial integration and financial development in the main financial markets of the euro area, namely the money, bond, equity and banking markets.
+• Further enhance and ensure continued relevance of the biannual statistical indicators measuring the degree of financial integration and financial development in the main financial markets of the euro area, namely the money, bond, equity and banking markets.

-• Develop further the statistical framework for financial stability analysis and enhance the production of harmonised, timely and detailed data sets on banking, insurance and on securities and financial markets to support the European Systemic Risk Board (ESRB) as well as the ECB's own financial stability assessments.
-Contribute to the further development of more timely, and where appropriate, frequent macro-prudential and structural banking indicators.
+• Develop further the statistical framework for financial stability analysis and enhance the production of harmonised, timely and detailed data sets and indicators on banking, insurance and on securities and financial markets, in close liaison with the respective European Supervisory Authorities, to support the European Systemic Risk Board (ESRB) as well as the ECB's own financial stability assessments.
+Contribute to the regular review and enhancements of the newly published ESRB risk dashboard, as well as the further development of more timely, and where appropriate, frequent macro-prudential and structural banking indicators.

 • Maintain and enhance a manual and relational database that serves to foster reconciliation, to the extent possible, between statistical and supervisory data reporting frameworks - focusing initially on banks - so as to reduce the reporting burden and improve data quality and consistency.

-• Extend the scope of financial market statistics on prices and volumes, e.g. the published euro area yield curves and short-term European paper market statistics; develop a filtering of other financial markets data.
-Implement probability density functions to support analysis of markets expectations on leading market indicators, such as 3-month Euribor or main stock exchanges.
+• Extend the scope of financial market statistics on prices and volumes, e.g. the published euro area yield curves, short-term European paper market statistics.
+Further develop probability density functions to support analysis of markets expectations on leading market indicators, such as 3-month Euribor or main stock exchanges.

 • Monitoring financial innovation to assess its impact on data requirements and data availability.

-• Contribute to the development work of central credit registers in direction to support its use for statistical and other central bank purposes, e.g. research or financial stability, in liaison with ESCB/ESRB users and in the context of on-going developments in the EU and at global level.
+• Contribute to the development work and possible harmonisation of central credit registers in direction to support their use for statistical and other central bank purposes, e.g. research or financial stability, in liaison with ESCB/ESRB users and in the context of on-going developments in the EU and at global level.
 Also, investigate the use of other available loan-by-loan data sets to provide additional breakdowns for existing statistics and/or for developing new statistics.

 2.5 Government finance, fiscal and public sector statistics (ECB)